-A free Articles of Organization form is available on the firm’s resources page.
-Direct links are also provided for your convenience: pdf docx.
+A free New York Limited Liability Company Articles of Organization form is available on the firm’s resources page.
+Direct links are also provided here for your convenience: pdf docx.
 The New York Department of State’s website also provides a free form.

 Be aware that the forms on the websites of the firm and the Department of State do not contain all the optional provisions that are available.
 I’ll touch on a few (not all) of the optional provisions available below.

-A registered agent is not required in New York, since in New York the Secretary of State is designated as agent for service of process.
+A registered agent is not required in New York, since in New York the Secretary of State must be designated as agent for service of process.
 However, if having a registered agent is desirable, the name and address of the registered agent should be specified in the Articles of Organization.

 The Articles of Organization is essentially your LLC’s birth certificate, and your LLC will be formed on the date the Articles of Organization is filed.
 However, some people like to provide a different formation date (which must be within 60 days of filing) for legal reasons (such as contract) or cultural reasons (such as superstition).
 I grew up in an Asian community, and while a lawyer, I’m still very much attuned to practices such as choosing an “auspicious date” for the birth of a company.